-As a biologist, lecturer and boat driver I am fortunate enough to be able to go out with some of the best companies in the world to some of the best spots in the world.
+As an expedition leader, biologist, lecturer and boat driver I am fortunate enough to be able to go out with some of the best companies in the world to some of the best spots in the world.
 Unfortunately, the companies come and go a fair bit, and most of the ships I have worked on have been renamed or taken over, as it hard to make money in this industry.
-For the last ten years and for the next few seasons, these are some of the companies I have/am working for...
+For the last fifteen years and for the next few seasons, these are some of the companies I have/am working for...

 I have worked with/on: